Profiles of featured women

 46, from Dara, married with four children, lives in Istanbul with her husband and her in-laws; a homemaker, has a degree in a vocational school in Aleppo.
 Practicing Sunni-Muslim, hijab taken after marriage.
 She wants to focus on Syrian children’s education in Turkey.
 Her only son is in Jordan.

 25, from Aleppo, single, raised as Muslim, human rights activist, both parents live in Saudi Arabia.
 She has two brothers, each in a different country.
-BA degree in French linguistics; came to Istanbul for a conference, and stayed; had an NGO position when we met in June.
+BA degree in French linguistics; came to Istanbul for a conference, and stayed; had an NGO position when we met in June 2016.
 She received a grant from Nobel Women’s Initiative in Canada.
 Her asylum hearing in January 2017 was successful.
-She will begin her MA in Peace Studies at Sherbrooke University in Quebec combined with Women & Gender Studies in Fall 2017.
+She began her MA in Peace Studies at Sherbrooke University in Quebec in Fall 2017.

 27, from Homs, single, raised by a Muslim single mother family with four older brothers; survivor of sexual assault, resilient as she traveled by herself through Dubai, Jordan, Lebanon, Yemen, before she made her way to Canada.
 High-school dropout, learned English from TV and movies, a rebellious character in general.
 In Fall 2014, World University Service of Canada offered her a university placement and scholarship.
 She likes dancing, observing beauty, and having interesting conversations with people from different backgrounds.

 28, from Damascus, practicing Muslim, studied translation, likes reading, dancing & knitting.
 After Lebanon and Turkey, she arrived in Germany with her parents and a younger sister in 2015.
 She can’t swim but crossed the Aegean on the boat.
 She enrolled in knitting classes offered by a church in Germany.
 She is learning German very fast.
-Her parents think that it is time for her to get married but she wants to postpone it using her wish to study journalism as an excuse.
 She has a sweet tooth!
+Through family connections, she got engaged in April 2017 to an electrical engineer, "a good man from Damascus" in her words.

 38, from Aleppo, single mother with two daughters.
 Studied Economics.
 Very open-minded, cares a lot about her daughters’ becoming independent, educated women.
 She sought asylum in the U.S. in 2012, traveled to many states for 9 months.
 Her longing for her children and not knowing when the asylum would be granted caused her return.
 She dreams of a family union dinner in 2018.
 Currently, she lives & works in Gaziantep, very close to the Syrian border, leading an NGO called ‘Space of Hope’.
 She was a tomboy; preferred playing basketball with boys to dating them.